LaureBerti/AI4SDGs/SDG4/readme.md

 ---

-## 🎯 Conclusion
+## Conclusion

 Personalized conversational tutoring systems, powered by LLMs, have the potential to democratize education like never before.
 They can adapt to each student’s learning pace, offer multilingual support, and scale across diverse curricula.

 Researchers and developers must now explore **ethical personalization**, **fairness in adaptive feedback**, and **multimodal student modeling**.
-The tools, papers, and projects above provide everything needed to contribute meaningfully to this transformative field.
+The tools, papers, and projects above intend to contribute meaningfully to this transformative field.

-> 💡 *“Education is the most powerful weapon which you can use to change the world.” – Nelson Mandela*

 ---